Smart and Fair? Phase 1

 Phase 1 was generously supported by Scottish & Southern Electricity Networks (SSEN) and Western Power Distribution (WPD).

-In May 2021, CSE embarked on Phase 2 of the Smart and Fair? programme, enhancing the outputs from Phase 1 and expanding the programme with further activities.
+In May 2021, CSE embarked on Phase 2 of Smart and Fair?, enhancing the outputs from Phase 1 and expanding the programme with further activities.
 Further information can be found here.